-As invariance under $\mathcal{G}$ implies invariance under every subgroup, this still guarantees the resulting e-value is valid.
-Such a subgroup may also be easier to work with than $\mathcal{G}$ itself, if applied inside multiple testing procedures.
-Moreover, \cite{koning2023more} note that we can actually strategically select the subgroup based on the test statistic and alternative, and select a subgroup that yields high power. \cite{koning2023power} observes that this can even yield testing methods that are more powerful than if we use the entire group $\mathcal{G}$.
-This approach can be combined with Monte Carlo sampling by sampling from the subgroup.
-Ideas to go beyond uniform distributions on subgroups appear in \citet{hemerik2018exact} and \citet{ramdas2023permutation}.
+As invariance under $\mathcal{G}$ implies invariance under all its subgroups, this guarantees the resulting e-value is valid. \cite{koning2023more} note that we can strategically select the subgroup based on the test statistic and alternative to increase power. \cite{koning2023power} observes that this can even yield methods that are more powerful than using the entire group $\mathcal{G}$.
+Ideas to go beyond uniform distributions on subgroups appear in \citet{hemerik2018exact} and \citet{ramdas2023permutation}. \end{rmk}

-If $T(Y)$ has the same distribution on each orbit $O \in \mathcal{Y} / \mathcal{G}$ under the null hypothesis, then the distribution can even be easily precomputed, as it is not necessary to know the orbit of the data $Y$.
-This is true for statistics that are a function of an inversion kernel, as in the case of sign- and rank-tests.